 Permits are $20 each.

-Harvesting is allowed for 2 weeks only, September 15-28, 2013.
+Harvesting is allowed for 2 weeks only, September 1-14, 2014.

 Harvesting is prohibited in all designated Wilderness areas.
 Each district ranger may further limit ginseng harvests to certain areas of the national forest to allow the plants to regenerate, or to protect other natural areas.
 Harvest area descriptions and maps will be provided to permit holders.

-In addition to reducing the legal harvest of wild ginseng, the Forest Service is increasing law enforcement efforts to reduce poaching.
+In addition to reducing the legal harvest of wild ginseng, the Forest Service plans to increase law enforcement efforts to reduce poaching.

 Removing a wild ginseng plant or its parts from national forests without a permit or outside of the legal harvest season is considered theft of public property.
 Penalties for plant poaching may include a fine up to $5,000 or 6-month sentence in federal prison, or both.